CDCgov/prime-simplereport/ops/README.md

 #### Function App Build

 SimpleReport contains function app(s) which push data to our intermediary on a regular basis.
-This app must be built and exist in the folder structure to begin executing terraform commands that reside outside of an environment's `persistent` directory.
+These app(s) must be built and exist in the folder structure to begin executing terraform commands that reside outside of an environment's `persistent` directory.

 This preparation should only need to be done once, unless major changes are made to the application's construction.